Anterior Cervical Discectomy & Fusion (ACDF)

 Anterior cervical discectomy and fusion (ACDF) is a surgery to remove a herniated or degenerative disc in the neck.
 An incision is made in the throat area to reach and remove the disc.
 A graft is inserted to fuse together the bones above and below the disc.
 ACDF surgery may be an option if physical therapy or medications fail to relieve your neck or arm pain caused by pinched nerves.
 Patients typically go home the same day.

-Figure 1. (top view of vertebra) Degenerative disc disease causes the discs (purple) to dry out.
-Tears in the disc annulus can allow the gel-filled nucleus material to escape and compress the spinal cord causing numbness and weakness.
+Figure 1. (top view of vertebra) Degenerative disc disease is the thinning and drying of discs.
+Tears in the disc annulus can allow the nucleus material to escape and compress the spinal cord causing numbness and weakness.
 Bone spurs may develop which can lead to a narrowing of the nerve root canal (foraminal stenosis).
 The pinched spinal nerve becomes swollen and painful.

-What is an anterior cervical discectomy & fusion (ACDF)?
+What is an anterior cervical discectomy & fusion?

 Discectomy literally means "cutting out the disc."
 A discectomy can be performed anywhere along the spine from the neck (cervical) to the low back (lumbar).
 The surgeon reaches the damaged disc from the front (anterior) of the spine through the throat area.
 By moving aside the neck muscles, trachea, and esophagus, the disc and bony vertebrae are exposed.
 Surgery from the front of the neck is more accessible than from the back (posterior) because the disc can be reached without disturbing the spinal cord, spinal nerves, and the strong neck muscles.
 Depending on your particular symptoms, one disc (single-level) or more (multi-level) may be removed.

 After fusion you may notice some range of motion loss, but this varies according to neck mobility before surgery and the number of levels fused.
 If only one level is fused, you may have similar or even better range of motion than before surgery.
-If more than two levels are fused, you may notice limits in turning your head and looking up and down.
-Motion-preserving artificial disc replacements have emerged as an alternative to fusion.
-Similar to knee replacement, the artificial disc is inserted into the damaged joint space and preserves motion, whereas fusion eliminates motion.
-Outcomes for artificial disc compared to ACDF are similar, but long-term results of motion preservation and adjacent level disease are not yet proven.
-Talk with your surgeon about whether ACDF or artificial disc replacement is most appropriate for you.
+If more than two levels are fused, you may notice limits in turning your head and looking up or down.

 Who is a candidate?